trikitrok/turnstile-fsm-clojure/README.md

 # turnstile

-A simple FSM in Clojure using mutual recursion and trampoline.
+A simple FSM in Clojure to practice outside-in TDD with Midje.

 ## How to run the tests